FixBD/Educare/readme.txt

 ### Our Vision

-We’re continuously additing features to this plugin that you won’t find in any premium plugin.
-And we will give you lot's of these premium features for free.
+We’re continuously additing features to this plugin.
+And we will give you lot's of usefull features for free.
 Because, we believe in freedom and understand the value of your work or dreams!

 ### Our Mission